KatalaSS/bloggerista/README.md

 # Bloggerista
 Bloggerista is a blogging social network build with Python and Django Framework.

-The project has a blogging app that includes infinite scrolling, notifications, following friends, likes, authenticating with Google, Facebook and Twitter.
+The project has a blogging app that includes notifications, following friends, likes, authenticating with Google, Facebook and Twitter.